PythonPerfect/PythonPerfect/README.md

 to construct the database on your local device.

 #### Modifying databases
+First initialise a migration repository
+`$ flask db init`
+Then Create new migration script
 `$ flask db migrate`
-This will create a new migration script.
-Running above command will implement it.
 !!
 For large changes, please inspect the script first before upgrading. !!